zopefoundation/zc.async/src/zc/async/README_2.txt

 Configure the standard Python logging module as usual to send these logs where you need.
 Be sure to auto-rotate the trace logs.

-The package supports monitoring using zc.z3monitor, but using this package includes more Zope 3 dependencies, so it is not included here.
-If you would like to use it, see monitor.txt in the package and our next section:
+The package supports monitoring using zc.monitor.
+Using this package includes only a very few additional dependencies: zc.monitor, simplejson, and zc.ngi.
+An example of setting it up without Zope 3 is in the end of :ref:`quickstart-with-virtualenv`.
+If you would like to use it, see that document, monitor.txt in the package, and our next section:
 :ref:`configuration-with-zope-3`.

-Otherwise, if you want to roll your own monitoring, glance at monitor.py--you'll see that most of the heavy lifting for the monitor support is done in the dispatcher, so it should be pretty easy to hook up the basic data another way.
+Otherwise, if you want to roll your own monitoring, glance at monitor.py and monitordb.py--you'll see that you should be able to reuse most of the heavy lifting, so it should be pretty easy to hook up the basic data another way.

     >>> reactor.stop()